-Over the last 50-60 years we have seen a rapid shift from small mixed family farms and grazing operations towards large commercial confinement operations.
-But while the industrialization of farming has resulted in a ready supply of so-called cheap meat, eggs and dairy products, this has not come without significant hidden costsincluding to our health.
+Over the last 50-60 years, we have seen a rapid shift from small diverse family farms and grazing operations towards large industrial confinement operations.
+But while the industrialization of farming has resulted in an abundance of so-called ‘cheap’ meat, eggs and dairy products, we now know there are significant hidden costs—including to our health.

-The development of antibiotics has been hailed as one of the most important advances in modern medicine.
-Yet we are on the brink of losing these miracle drugsand industrial farming is one of the key causal factors.
-Scientists around the world now emphatically link the routine use of antibiotics in intensive livestock farming to the dramatic rise in antibiotic-resistant bacteria, or superbugs.
+The development of antibiotics was hailed as one of the most important advances in modern medicine.
+Yet we are on the brink of losing these miracle drugs—and industrial farming is one of the key causal factors.
+Scientists around the world now emphatically link the routine use of antibiotics in intensive livestock farming to the dramatic rise in antibiotic-resistant bacteria, or “superbugs.”

-Using low doses of antibiotics naturally selects for resistance.
-When bacteria are exposed to low doses of antibiotics, some get stronger and harder to kill.
-These stronger bacteria can quickly spread between animals and farms.
+The problem is that using low doses of antibiotics naturally selects for resistance.
+When bacteria are exposed to low doses of antibiotics, some get stronger and harder to kill and these stronger bacteria can quickly spread between animals and farms.
 Bacteria can also exchange resistant traits with different species that have never been exposed to the antibiotic.
 As a result, some dangerous strains of bacteria found in animals, such as E. coli, salmonella and S. aureus, have mutated and are now resistant to multiple antibiotics.
 If you get infected with an antibiotic-resistant strain of E. coli, salmonella or S. aureus, what was once a low-risk, easy-to-treat disease can quickly develop into a life-threatening illness.

 Of course, the devil is in the detail: loopholes and caveats mean many of these initiatives will do little to reduce antibiotic use or the development of antibiotic resistance.
-For example, McDonald’s recently announced they will source chicken raised without antibiotics that are important to human medicine from 2017.
+For example, McDonald’s recently announced they will source chicken “raised without antibiotics that are important to human medicine.”
 A closer examination of their plans, however, reveals the human drugs they intend to prohibit from their supply chain are not presently approved for use in food animals.
-In other words, McDonalds is triumphantly prohibiting drugs that would probably never be used in food animal production anyway.
+In other words, McDonald’s is triumphantly prohibiting drugs that would probably never be used in food animal production anyway.
 What’s more, the fast food giant’s plans do nothing to address the continued use of antimicrobial drugs identified as critically important to human medicine and approved for food animal use.
 So nothing has really changed.

 Other Health Concerns